 top of page

-Avoid shoes made entirely of rubber, which can trap moisture and lead to infection.
-Check for a cushioned sole.
+Avoid shoes made entirely of rubber, which can trap moisture and lead to possible breakdown and infection .
+Diabetic insoles are important for your feet.
 Your ideal shoe should have a thick shock-absorbing sole and reduce pressure on the bottom of your foot.
 Avoid sneakers that have limited cushioning in the sole and can cause ulcers or blisters.

 Shoes that Saving Soles recommends solve more types of footwear challenges than any other shoe by making fitted shoes simpler and easier to put on, and more enjoyable to wear.